hurdg/amphibian-bioacoustics-user-interface/readme.md

-This repository contains most of the files necessary to run an interactive user interface that facilitates the manual and automated classification of amphibian vocalizations within recordings.
-The neural network model files are not included due to github size limits; please reach out to gavin.hurd@pc.gc.ca for access.
+This repository contains most of the files necessary to run an **interactive user interface that facilitates the manual and automated classification of amphibian vocalizations.** The neural network model files are not included due to github size limits; please reach out to gavin.hurd@pc.gc.ca for access.
 Alternatively, custom models can be integrated, provided they are compatible with OpenSoundScape v0.10.0 (PyTorch).
 <br>
 <br>

 ---
 Overview of user interface:
 <br>